MatrixEditor/caterpillar/docs/sphinx/source/index.rst

   :ref:`options`.

 - And *YES*, this library tries to enforce strong typing wherever appliacable and supported.
-  More on that topic later in the tutorial. ...ref...
+  More on that topic later in the tutorial: :ref:`first_steps-extended-syntax`

 Where to start?